garrandall/popular-music-data/tracks/everybody-loves-a-lover-doris-day.md

 And I love everybody
 Since I fell in love with
 Fell in love with
-Fell in love with youuuu
+Fell in love with you